LKS-CHART/blog/.github/pull_request_template.md

 [ ] Abbreviations are expanded/explained.

 [ ] The Rmd file header contains the post title, post description, author information, and categories.

+[ ] The blog post content (Rmd, figures, tables, etc.) does not contains any PHI.